Paige Hourigan

-Paige Mary Hourigan (born 3 February 1997) is a professional tennis player from New Zealand.
-She has won four singles and 12 doubles titles on the ITF Circuit.
-She reached her best rankings in both singles and doubles after winning ITF titles in Singapore and Surprise, Arizona early in 2019, and those rankings continued to climb as her run of success extended through Mexico and Asia.
+Paige Mary Hourigan (born 3 February 1997) is an inactive tennis player from New Zealand.
+She has won four singles and 16 doubles titles on the ITF Circuit.
+She reached her best rankings in both singles and doubles, after winning ITF titles in Singapore and Surprise, Arizona early in 2019, and those rankings continued to climb as her run of success extended through Mexico and Asia.

+Career

-Junior career
+Junior years

 Hourigan won five singles and five doubles titles as a junior, the best of which was the doubles at the Grade-2 Biesterbos Open in the Netherlands, partnering Lizette Cabrera.
 She twice competed in the Australian Open junior singles, her better result being a loss in the first round proper to Beatriz Haddad Maia in 2013.
 Her best junior ranking was 175, in October 2012.

-Senior career
+Tour debut

 She made her WTA Tour debut at the 2013 Auckland Open.
 Her first main-draw win was in an ITF doubles match in Glen Iris, Australia, in April 2014, and her first ITF final resulted in a doubles win in Antalya, Turkey, in June 2016.
 She first represented New Zealand in the Fed Cup in Dushanbe, Tajikistan, in 2017, winning two of her three singles matches.